geotrev/undernet/app/docs/javascript.md

 ## Bundle & Install Options

-There's two main ways to gain access to the JavaScript: the CDN and NPM package.
-The API is the same in either case.
+There's two main ways to gain access to the JavaScript: the static assets and NPM package.

 ### CDN or Static Assets

-Similar the [Introduction](/docs/overview/introduction) article (CDN example is used there), the fastest option is to add the compiled assets right to your layout.
-Then in a separate script tag, call the API.
+The fastest way forward is using the CDN (see the example on the [Download](/docs/overview/download) article).
+If you want to get access to the raw distribution files, [download them](/docs/overview/download) and then link them in your layout:

 ```html
 <!DOCTYPE html>